sirocco-rt/pluto-sirocco/README.md

 # PLUTO-SIROCCO v1.0

-**Monte Carlo Radiation Hydrodynamics (MC-RHD) of Line-Driven Disk Winds**
+**Monte Carlo Radiation Hydrodynamics (MC-RHD) of Line-Driven Disc Winds**

-This repository contains a fully working and tested version of the **PLUTO v4.4.3** astrophysical fluid dynamics code that has been **custom-modified to interface with the SIROCCO radiative transfer engine** and a separate **CAK force multiplier solver**.
+This repository contains a version of the PLUTO v4.4.3 astrophysical fluid dynamics code that has been custom-modified to interface with the SIROCCO radiative transfer code and a separate CAK force multiplier solver**.
+Together, this software should allow the user to perform radiation–hydrodynamics (RHD) simulations of line-driven disc winds (or in principle, radiative or thermal type of disc wind).

-Together, these components allow researchers to perform **radiation–hydrodynamics (RHD)** simulations of **line-driven disk winds** — a key physical mechanism thought to operate in accreting systems such as **active galactic nuclei (AGN)**, **cataclysmic variables**, and **young stellar objects**.

-### 🔬 Why Line-Driven Winds?

-In these systems, radiation from the central object (e.g. a black hole or white dwarf) interacts with partially ionized gas in the surrounding accretion disk.
-The radiation can be **absorbed and scattered by spectral lines**, transferring momentum and **launching powerful winds**.
-This process is known as **line driving**.

-### 🧠 What This Code Does

-This project implements a **modular, operator-split approach** to simulate such winds self-consistently:
+We implement a modular, operator-split approach to simulate disc winds:
 - **PLUTO** handles the hydrodynamic evolution of the gas (density, velocity, pressure, temperature).
 - **SIROCCO** performs frequency-dependent **Monte Carlo radiative transfer**, calculating the local radiation field and ionization states of the gas.
 - **CAK (Castor-Abbott-Klein)** solver calculates the **force multiplier** — a function that quantifies how much the radiation pressure is boosted due to line absorption.

-These three components are called in sequence at each radiation timestep, forming a coupled loop that models how radiation shapes the outflows from accretion disks.
+These three modules are called in sequence at each radiation timestep, forming a coupled loop.
+For further detail, please consult the following papers:

-### ⚙️ Applications

-This framework is ideal for:
-- Studying **disc winds** in different ionization and radiation regimes
-- Investigating the **dynamics and launching conditions** of line-driven outflows
-- Simulating **feedback processes** in AGNs
-- Exploring radiation–hydrodynamic effects in **X-ray binaries**, **novae**, and **white dwarf accretion disks**
+_Monte-Carlo radiation hydrodynamic simulations of line-driven disc winds: relaxing the isothermal approximation_, Mosallanezhad et al., MNRAS in press

+_State-of-the-art simulations of line-driven accretion disc winds: realistic radiation hydrodynamics leads to weaker outflows_, Higginbottom, Scepi et al., MNRAS, Volume 527, Issue 3, pp.9236-9249, [arXiv:2312.06042](https://arxiv.org/abs/2312.06042)

+**Please cite these papers if you use the software, together with the [SIROCCO release paper](https://ui.adsabs.harvard.edu/abs/2025MNRAS.536..879M/abstract) and PLUTO code paper ([Mignone et al. 2007](https://ui.adsabs.harvard.edu/abs/2007ApJS..170..228M/abstract)).**

+## ⚙️ Code Structure Summary

+- `cak_v3/` — `atomic_models.txt`, `transitiondata.txt`, `cak_v3` executable
+- `pluto_sirocco_*.py` — Python drivers and control scripts
+- `init.c`, `line_connect.c`, `cooling.c`, etc. — Custom PLUTO source code

+Setups for running models from Mosallanezhad et al. (including further parameter descriptions) can be found in `Test_Problems/LineDrivenWind`

 ---

 ## 🔧 Installation Guide